ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 brew install hey graphviz
 ```

-Then in one terminal you can make 10 concurrent connections to make 2000 requests to the api
+Then in one terminal you can make 10 concurrent connections to make 2000 requests to the API.

 ```bash
 hey -c 10 -n 2000 https://localhost:4000/v1/products
 ```

-While in another terminal, we leverage one of the register handlers setup by pprof.
+While in another terminal, we leverage one of the registered handlers setup by pprof.
 In the case, we want to capture a cpu profile for a duration of 10 seconds to measure the server activity.

 ```bash
 go tool pprof http://localhost:6060/debug/pprof/profile\?seconds\=10
 ```

-Afterward we can run the command `top -cum` (to sort by the fourth and fifth columns) to analyze the profile captured.
-The fourth and fifth columns indicate the number of samples that the function appeared in (while running or waiting for a function to return).
+Afterward we can run the command `top -cum` (this sorts entries based on their [cumulative value](https://github.com/google/pprof/blob/master/doc/README.md#options)) to analyze the profile captured.
+The fourth and fifth columns indicate the cumulative amount of time and percentage a function appeared in the samples (while running or waiting for a function to return).

 ![](/media/profiler.png)

-Or view a visualization by typing `web` into the pprof command prompt which will automatically open a web browser window.
+We can also view a visualization by typing `web` into the pprof command prompt which opens a browser window if we have graphviz installed.

 ![](/media/web.png)